OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/3d-print-server.md

 Reboot for our changes to take effect.

+TODO: change this to use `df -h` for human readable output

 After the Omega starts again, you can verify if you /overlay is mounted properly by running `df`.

 You should see something like this: